 I took the photo above with my Nikon 70-200mm lens.
 The comparison between the angle of view in both photos gives you an idea of the differences.

+Here's something else to consider when you decide which lens to use.
 Do you need to show a lot of area in your story, or to get close and feature your subject?

 Trying to use a wide-angle lens to get close causes distortion.
 We'll review that in just a bit.

 Do You Need Image Stabilization in Your Lens?